 Bleak comedy abounds.
 Naipaul is complexly both humane and censorious toward the poor and their shortcomings.
 His investigations tend to arrive at or assume cultural explanations for the weaknesses of the new independent states.
 In India’s case, for example, Naipaul identifies the psychosocial aftereffects of the Muslim conquest seven hundred years ago as a primary obstacle to progress, though, for example, the caste system predated it.
 He is not sparing on the evil legacies of imperialism, when he gets around to them.

 Fiction and the travel books form the double keystone to Naipaul’s career.
 The travel books have been commercially successful.
-If …
+If their popularity has something to do with a sort of guilt-relieving effect on readers living …